 Staying safe while shopping online this holiday season

+In light of the current COVID-19 pandemic, more and more people are doing their holiday shopping online this year.
 With that in mind, it is more important than ever to be conscious of how and where you are shopping on the Web.
-Below are eight tips we have put together to help keep you from falling victim to online shopping scams this holiday season.
+Below are nine tips we have put together to help keep you from falling victim to online shopping scams this holiday season.

 1. Use familiar websites that you trust.